 For years, the debate around your “build vs buy” software strategy has been presented as a binary choice.
 Traditionally, you either commit to the heavy lift of custom development, or you accept the rigid constraints of an off-the-shelf product.

-On the flip side, you have probably stared at a “simple” internal build, maybe a custom authentication system, that somehow ballooned into a six-month security nightmare because the complexity of MFA and session management was underestimated.
+• The Internal Trap: On the flip side, you’ve probably seen a “simple” internal build, like a custom auth system, balloon into a six-month security nightmare.

 The “Buy” Trap: When “Easy” Becomes “Expensive”